 We can increase our sense of [...]

-For the highly sensitive person, authenticity is a key piece of success and life satisfaction, combining your strengths and values.
+Authenticity is a key piece of success and life satisfaction for the highly sensitive person.
+It combines both your strengths and your values.
 When you lack that alignment, some of your energy is drained off by the extra effort needed to keep moving forward.
 The question to ask: what makes your heart sing?

 In this article you’ll find more about why authenticity is so important for everyone, especially to the HSP, and how authentic goals mean better results.
 We'll talk about how using your strengths is the easiest way to authenticity.
-Included too is how much is too much—those times when [...]
+Included as well is how much is too [...]

 The highly sensitive person is typically compassionate and conscientious.
 Must they accept that the bad really is stronger than the good?
 Some scientists have put forth the idea that humans have a negativity bias.
 But, is it possible that what we have is actually a survival bias?
 That we pay attention on a priority basis to those essential issues so that lesser concerns can have meaning?